RODreis2/RODreis2/README.md

 - Hello, my favorite personal skill is to like linux
 - I am currently working on backend and learning Spring framework
-- My contact discord: rodreis + sharp + 3818

 ## My main stack